subhajitbhar1/subhajitbhar.com/docs/blogs/posts/lightrag-fast-retrieval-augmented-generation.md

 authors:
     - subhajit
 title: "LightRAG: Lean RAG with Benchmarks"
-description: LightRAG is a minimal RAG toolkit that strips away heavy abstractions.
-Here’s a complete build with code, performance numbers versus a LangChain baseline, and when LightRAG is the right choice.
+description: LightRAG is a lean RAG toolkit with code, benchmarks vs. LangChain, and optimal use cases.
 slug: lightrag-fast-retrieval-augmented-generation
 date:
     created: 2025-07-30